Can a Tenant Leave Before the End of the Contract in the UK?

 • Request housemate approval first: Ask the tenant to speak with their housemates to ensure they’re comfortable with someone new joining the tenancy.

-• Approve the new tenant: Once a replacement is suggested, carry out your usual referencing and checks to ensure they meet your standards.
+• Approve the new tenant: Once tenants suggest a replacement, conduct your usual referencing and checks to ensure they meet your standards.

 • Update the agreement: If everyone agrees, either amend the current tenancy or create a new agreement reflecting the change — all parties should sign.

-• Keep documentation clear: Confirm everything in writing, including the outgoing tenant’s release and the incoming tenant’s responsibilities.
+• Keep documentation clear: Document everything in writing, including the outgoing tenant’s release and the incoming tenant’s responsibilities.

 • Support a smooth transition: Stay flexible and communicative — it helps maintain good relationships and keeps the tenancy running without disruption.